Chaste/Chaste.github.io/site/content/docs/user-tutorials/CellBasedDemo.md

     void TestMeshBasedMonolayerPeriodic()
     {
 ```

 We now want to impose periodic boundaries on the domain.
-To do this we create a `Cylindrical2dMesh`{.cpp}
+To do this we create a `Cylindrical2dMesh`
-using a {{{CylindricalHoneycombMeshGenerator}}}.
+using a `CylindricalHoneycombMeshGenerator`.
 ```cpp
         CylindricalHoneycombMeshGenerator generator(5, 2, 2); //**Changed**//
         boost::shared_ptr<Cylindrical2dMesh> p_mesh = generator.GetCylindricalMesh(); //**Changed**//

 ```

 Again we create one cell for each non ghost node.
-Note that we have changed back to using a {{{UniformG1GenerationalCellCycleModel}}}.
+Note that we have changed back to using a `UniformG1GenerationalCellCycleModel`.
 ```cpp
         std::vector<unsigned> location_indices = generator.GetCellLocationIndices();
         std::vector<CellPtr> cells;